Stylback/home-server/README.md

    `- Banned IP list:
 ```

-Check that its banning correctly by visiting `nginx.domain.tld` on your cellular network or such.
+Check that it's banning correctly by visiting `nginx.domain.tld` on your cellular network or such.
 Type in the wrong password three times, you should not be able to do it a fourth time.
 Check the jail again:

 ```sh
 sudo fail2ban-client status npm-docker